-Columbia College has a block transfer arrangement with Royal Roads University for students to transfer into the third year of the Bachelor of Commerce in the Entrepreneurial Management Degree Program.
-Under the terms of agreement students who complete an Associate of Arts Degree or Associate of Arts Degree (Business Administration Concentration), including ACCT 251 and with GPA 3.0 or better, are eligible for admission to RRU with full block transfer (provided all other entrance criteria are met and space remains available in the Program).
+Columbia College has established a block transfer agreement with Royal Roads University, allowing students to seamlessly enter the third year of the Bachelor of Commerce in Entrepreneurial Management program.
+Under this agreement, students who complete an Associate of Arts Degree or Associate of Arts Degree with a Business Administration Concentration, including ACCT 251 with a GPA of 3.0 or higher, are eligible for admission to RRU with full block transfer credits.
+This is contingent upon meeting all other entrance criteria and availability of space in the program.